Thiruppathisaram: Temple & the Deity

 The idol of the chief deity is 9 ft tall and made of a special element called Katusarkara Yogam (Mustard and Jaggery paste) and no Abhishekam (ritual bathing) is performed to it.
 The deity has shangu and chakra in the hands and Goddess Mahalakshmi in his chest (ThiruVazhMarbhan).
-Dashavathara (Ten incarnations of Vishnu) paintings adorn the Indra Kalyana Mandapam of this temple.
-Other shrines for Garuda, Ganesha, Rama, Vishwaksenar, Nammalvar, Nataraja are present.
+Dashavathara paintings adorn the Indra Kalyana Mandapam of this temple.
+Other shrines for Garuda, Ganesha, Rama, Vishwaksenar, Nammalvar, and Nataraja are present.
 There is a temple tank opposite to the temple for taking bath.

 The deity had a crown made of Gold and adorned with diamonds and other precious stones.
 This was stolen and the thief cut it into multiple pieces.
 The authorities caught the thief and the booty was recovered, but to this day, it is lying in the same state.

 Renovations

 Renovation of this temple were carried out by King Kulashekhara and Thirumalai Nayak.
 This temple is maintained by the Government of Tamil Nadu through the Devaswom Board.
 A few years ago renovation and kumbha-abhishekam (ritual consecration) was carried out by the Devaswom Board.